jcharbneau/capstone-project-rosy_economix/README.md

 ## POC Idea Development

-Do isolate behavior, we first identified some areas of interest for this project using a conceptual data modeling exercise as discussed in the coursework.
+To isolate behavior, we first identified some areas of interest for this project using a conceptual data modeling exercise as discussed in the coursework.

 **Conceptual Data Model**